mytusshar/auth-module/README.md

 * You are good to go.

-## STATUS CODES Returned by IAM-Module
+## STATUS CODES Returned by I-Auth Module

-When any kind of request is sent to IAM-Module then it responds client application with following STUTUS CODES.
+When any kind of request is sent to I-Auth Module then it responds client application with following STUTUS CODES.
 These STATUS_CODES can be used in client application.

 #### STATUS CODES